luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-10-26-things-i-liked-october.md

 ---
 layout: post
-title: Things I liked in october
+title: Things I liked in October
 ---

 All links are external.